lamastex/scalable-data-science/gb/sds-2-2/999_03_StudentProject_ArticleTopicInRTNetwork_webScraping.md

 >     import org.apache.spark.sql.functions._
 >     import org.apache.spark.sql.types._
 >     defined class DataFrameFlattener

+Finally a function to do all the above:

 ``` scala
 //just one function to be called on the URL dataframe